 Deadline: April 15th

-The Law Offices of Anthony J. Vecchio LLC in Freehold started the Creative Scholarship Program to award $1,500 to New Jersey students who will enroll at accredited, four-year higher learning institutions nationwide this Fall.
-Any legal U.S. residents graduating from high school, earning the GED, or continuing undergrad/graduate study could enter.
+The Law Offices of Anthony J. Vecchio LLC in Freehold offer the Creative Scholarship Program.
+It awards $1,500 to New Jersey students who will enroll at accredited, four-year higher learning institutions nationwide.
+Any legal U.S. residents graduating from high school, earning the GED, or continuing undergrad/graduate study can apply.
 Applications must include a 600-word essay or two-minute video highlighting thorough research on the criminal justice system’s central focus.

 Contact